-With the key in the "ON" or "p∈" position, use this switch to turn on the hazard light (simultaneous flashing of all turn signal lights).
+With the key in the "ON" or "p∈" position, use this switch to turn on the hazard lights (simultaneous flashing of all

-The hazard light is used in case of an emergency or to warn other drivers when your vehicle is stopped where it might be a traffic hazard.
+The hazard lights are used in case of an emergency or to warn other drivers when your vehicle is stopped where it might be a traffic hazard.

-Do not use the hazard light for an extended length of time, otherwise the battery may discharge.
+Do not use the hazard lights for an extended length of time with the engine not running, otherwise the battery may discharge.